metal3-io/ironic-image/README.md

 ## Custom source for ironic software

-When building the ironic image from source, it is also possible to specify a different source for ironic, ironic-inspector or the sushy library using the build arguments **IRONIC_SOURCE**, **IRONIC_INSPECTOR_SOURCE**, and **SUSHY_SOURCE**.
-The accepted formats are gerrit refs, like _refs/changes/89/860689/2_, commit hashes, like _a1fe6cb41e6f0a1ed0a43ba5e17745714f206f1f_, or a local directory that needs to be under the sources/ directory in the container context.
+When building the ironic image from source, it is also possible to specify a different source for ironic, ironic-inspector, ironic-lib or the sushy library using the build arguments **IRONIC_SOURCE**, **IRONIC_INSPECTOR_SOURCE**, **IRONIC_LIB_SOURCE**, and **SUSHY_SOURCE**.
+The accepted formats are gerrit refs, like _refs/changes/89/860689/2_, commit hashes, like _a1fe6cb41e6f0a1ed0a43ba5e17745714f206f1f_, repo tags or branches, or a local directory that needs to be under the sources/ directory in the container context.
 An example of a full command installing ironic from a gerrit patch is:

 ```bash